The Binding of Isaac: Rebirth: Release

 McMillen and Rodriguez initially wanted to develop The Binding of Isaac: Rebirth for the Nintendo 3DS as a tribute to its roots in Nintendo's Legend of Zelda series.
 Nintendo, however, did not authorize the game's release for the 3DS in 2012 for content reasons.
 Although they had spent some time creating the 3DS version, McMillen and Rodriguez decided to focus on PC and PlayStation versions instead; those platforms allowed them to increase the game's capabilities.
 In addition to the PlayStation 3 and Vita consoles, Nicalis was in discussions with Microsoft for a release on the Xbox systems and McMillen had also considered a future iOS release.
 McMillen and Nicalis opted to move development from the PlayStation 3 to the new PlayStation 4 in August 2013, announcing its release at Sony's Gamescom presentation.
-The PlayStation 4 and Vita versions were released with the PC versions on November 4, 2014.
+The PlayStation 4 and Vita versions were released with the PC versions on November 5, 2014.

 During development, three senior Nintendo employees—Steve Singer, vice president of licensing; Mark Griffin, a senior manager in licensing, and indie development head Dan Adelman—championed the game within the company.
 They continued to work within Nintendo, and secured approval of Rebirth's release for the 3DS and Wii U in 2014.
 McMillen and Nicalis, after tailoring the game to run on more powerful systems, worked to keep it intact for the 3DS port.
 They spent about a year on the conversion and, although they got the game to work on the original 3DS, its performance was sub-optimal.
-They were one of the first developers (with Nintendo help) to obtain a development kit for the New Nintendo 3DS, which had more powerful hardware and memory to run the game at a speed matching that of the other platforms.
+They were one of the first developers (with Nintendo's help) to obtain a development kit for the New Nintendo 3DS, which had more powerful hardware and memory to run the game at a speed matching that of the other platforms.
 The announcement of the New 3DS and Wii U versions was made with plans for an Xbox One version, and the game was released for all three systems on July 23, 2015.